 Field trips will be pre-planned and emergency procedures prepared.
 Field trips will support the classroom educational experience, current curricula, the level and cultural backgrounds of children.
+Head Start staff will ensure that safety is the first priority on all field trips and outings away from the Head Start site.

 - Staff must fill out Field Trip Planning and Approval form and submit to Regional Manager three weeks prior to field trip.

 - Any field trip requiring bus transportation must be pre-approved by Regional Manager on the Request for Bus Service form.
+Form is then sent to the Transportation Manager for approval.
+Approval is dependent on the availability of buses and drivers.

 - Request for bus service from Head Start must be sent in two weeks prior to the scheduled field trip.